RoachxD/ScheduleOne.BunnyHopper/README.md

     * **VS Code Users:** The repository includes a `.vscode/tasks.json` file which defines build tasks for all configurations.
 You can run these tasks directly from VS Code (e.g., by pressing `Ctrl+Shift+B` and selecting a build task).
 5. **Output:**
     * The compiled mod (`.dll` file) will be placed in the appropriate `bin\[Configuration]\[TargetFramework]` subfolder within the project directory (e.g., `bin\Release_Il2Cpp\net6.0`).
-    * The build process will also automatically copy the compiled mod to the `Mods` folder in your Schedule I game directory.
+    * The build process will also automatically kill the `Schedule I.exe` process (if running) before copying the compiled mod to the `Mods` folder in your Schedule I game directory.

 ## Credits

 * **[Roach_ (Adrian Nicolae)](https://github.com/RoachxD):** Developer and maintainer of **Bunny Hopper**.
 * **[miapuffia (Robert D. Rioja)](https://github.com/miapuffia):** For being the inspiration behind this mod, proving that sometimes, you just have to do it yourself.
-All kidding aside, your work on auto-jumping was a great starting point and a learning experience, and I am thankful for your work and contributions to the modding community.
+All kidding aside, your work on auto-jumping was a great starting point and a learning experience, and I am thankful for it and your contributions to the modding community.
 * **[MelonLoader Team](https://melonwiki.xyz/#/):** For providing the framework that makes modding Schedule I possible.
 * **[Tyler's Video Game Studio](https://www.scheduleonegame.com/presskit/schedule-one/index.html#about):** For creating such an engaging game (that sparked the need for this mod).